abhisakh/Event_API/README.md

 **Category**: Integration - Authentication

-**Purpose**: Validates authentication workflow and JWT token generation.
+**Purpose**: Log in with known user and retrieve a JWT.

+**What It Tests**:
+- ✅ Login endpoint works with valid credentials
+- ✅ Returns 200 OK status
+- ✅ Response contains JWT access_token
+- ✅ User object returned with token

 **Fixtures Used**:
 - `base_url` - API endpoint